resherry2020/Goodreads-Libby/README.md

 - Accurate matching of book title and author, supports fuzzy author matching.
 - Queries both eBook and Audiobook availability for each book in Libby.
 - Comprehensive availability judgment (Found/Not found), with wait time estimation.
-- Exports results to CSV, including: Title (with author), Availability (Found/Not found), MediaType (Ebook/Audiobook), WaitStatus.
+- Exports results to CSV, including: Title (with author), Availability (Found/Not found), MediaType (Ebook/Audiobook), WaitWeeks (number of weeks to wait).

 ## Usage